 NHDES received thirty application packets containing a total of 53 proposed EVSE deployment options.
-NHDES determined that 43 of these proposed options-representing 35 sites across 25 New Hampshire towns and cities-met the minimum qualifications of the RFP and were thus advanced to the scoring phase.
+NHDES determined that 43 of these proposed options-representing 35 sites across 25 New

+Hampshire towns and cities-met the minimum qualifications of the RFP and were thus advanced to the scoring phase.
 These proposals have been scored and evaluated and NHDES has begun grant agreement negotiation with the highest scoring applicants.

-As of June 30, 2024, the NH Governor and Executive Council (G&C) has approved six (6) grant agreements under this program.
-The approved sites are in Errol, Lancaster, Peterborough, Keene, Colebrook, and Claremont, New Hampshire.
-The sites in Keene and Colebrook were completed and the EVSE is available to the public.
-In March, NHDES worked with the Keene site host and project developer to develop and host a ribbon cutting press event.
-The other four approved sites are currently implementing their projects.

-In the second quarter, NHDES submitted two Beneficiary Eligible Mitigation Action Certifications to the trustee for payment.
-"NHDES-24-01" for \$210,342.93 was submitted in May for the Colebrook project and "NHDES-24-02" for \$233,888 was submitted in June for the Keene project.
-Both of these requests are currently under review.
-Grant Agreements for the sites in Dover and Epping, New Hampshire were signed and will be presented to G&C for consideration at an upcoming meeting.
+As of December 31, 2024, the NH Governor and Executive Council (G&C) has approved eight (8) grant agreements under this program.
+The approved sites are in Dover, Epping, Errol, Lancaster, Peterborough, Keene, Colebrook, and Claremont, New Hampshire.
+Grant Agreements for the sites in Dover and Epping, New Hampshire were approved by G&C at the August 7, 2024 meeting.
+The sites in Keene and Colebrook have been completed and the EVSE is available to the public.
+The other six (6) approved sites are in various stages of project implementation.
+NHDES has submitted two (2) D-4 Beneficiary Eligible Mitigation Action Certifications to the trustee for payment.
+"NHDES-24-01" for \$210,343 was submitted in May for the Colebrook project and "NHDES-24-02" for \$233,888 was submitted in June for the Keene project.
+Both of these requests were completed in September, 2024.